-Non-flying lifestyle comes with a range of strategies to escape or cope with heat species clustered in distinct groups based on heat resistance (Eremnus spp. in groups A and B and Cryptolarynx spp. in groups B and C) and representatives of a single subfamily were found in all three groups (Brachycerus, Byrsops, and Cryptolarynx among the Brachycerinae).
+The ten non-flying species of weevil from the CFR exhibited a wide range of reactions to heat stress.
+Noticeably, several congeneric species clustered in distinct groups based on heat resistance (Eremnus spp. in groups A and B and Cryptolarynx spp. in groups B and C) and representatives of a single subfamily were found in all three groups (Brachycerus, Byrsops, and Cryptolarynx among the Brachycerinae).
 A prominent parameter associated with heat tolerance in these non-flying species is the phenology of adult activity, corresponding to active movement for feeding and moving to search for a partner or for an oviposition site.
 All the less tolerant species (group A) are active at night whereas all species clustering in group B and C (except E. setifer) are diurnal.
 This was also observed in other insects groups such as ants (Garcia-Robledo et al., 2018).
 It corroborates the thermal adaptation hypothesis, which not only states that more thermally variable environments host eurytherm organisms (Janzen, 1967) but also that ectotherms' thermal limits positively correlate with the temperature extremes of their environment (Addo-Bediako et al., 2000, even though some exceptions are known, especially for high temperatures: Bujan et al., 2020).
 Diurnal weevil species are exposed to the high summer temperature experienced in the CFR (Altwegg et al., 2014; van Wilgen et al., 2016), which may explain why they evolved high heat resistance.
 Conversely, the non-flying species active during the night generally hide in the leaf litter at the base of their plant during the day.
 As they have apparently not developed a physiological adaptation to heat stress, they seem to survive this constraint by escaping it physically burrowed underground and thus protected to some extent from heat extremes.